8BallTV/8balltv.github.io/Readme.md

-# 8BallTV Scheduler
+# 8BallTV Frontend
-Welcome to the 8BallTV Scheduler repository.
-The scheduler is a client-side, JavaScript approach to finding and playing the scheduled 8BallTV video at the correct playback time.
+Welcome to the 8BallTV frontend repository.
+The frontend contains a client-side, JavaScript approach to finding and playing the scheduled 8BallTV video at the correct playback time.